ealss101/galgo-full/README.md

 - Set up the `.env` file for database and LangFlow configuration.
 - Run LangFlow using Docker and Docker Compose following the official setup.
 - Verify LangFlow is running and connected to the backend.
+- Create a blank flow in LangFlow and import predefined flows from the repository.

 ---